Overview — The Review Queue

 * **Settings** -- Parish-level configuration (visible to Clerks and Court Admins only).
 See [Settings](#settings) below.

-* **Received** -- New filings that have not been opened yet.
+* **Received** -- New filings that have not been opened yet, plus filings already under review.

 * **Accepted** -- Filings that passed review and have been recorded.